 Under Section XII-5.C of the Urbana Zoning Ordinance, the proposed landmark must meet one or more of the following criteria for designation.
-Following each criteria (provided in italics) is analysis offered by City staff.
+Following each criterion (provided in italics) is analysis and discussion of Historic Preservation Commission and Staff findings.